-The CSI Programme will ensure that there is empowerment, advancement, social and economic upliftment in the previously disadvantage communities the company operates in.
+The CSI Programme ensures that there is empowerment, advancement, social and economic upliftment in the low-income communities the company operates in.
 The company’s sustainability and long term growth is dependent on the development of skills, environment and health upkeep in these communities, such that there is a future pipeline of employees, service providers and customers.

 1. Provide learners from low-income backgrounds exposure to the Aviation/Aerospace industry